 Prognosis and Complications

 Bone fractures are the most common complications of osteoporosis and are a significant cause of disability and death.
-After age 60, 25% of women have a spinal fracture -- and that percentage doubles after age 75.
+After age 60, 25% of women have a spinal fracture.
+That percentage doubles after age 75.
 By age 90, 33% of women and 17% of men have had a hip fracture, usually from a minor fall or accident.
 Many elderly people who suffer a hip fracture lose the ability to walk and, most significantly, up to 36% die within one year.

 Although about 2 million bone fractures in the U.S. each year result from osteoporosis, most are preventable.
 Several medications are currently being researched that may expand the treatment options available to people with osteoporosis.
 In the meantime, a combination of medications, diet, exercise, and calcium and vitamin D supplements can help slow the progression of the disease.